Rob Cordemans: Olympics

-Cordemans was a fixture on Dutch baseball teams in international competitions over a decade.
-Most notably, he competed in four consecutive Olympic Games for the Netherlands.
+Cordemans competed in four consecutive Olympic Games for the Netherlands.

-He began his Olympic career as a 21-year-old pitcher for the Netherlands at the 1996 Summer Olympics in Atlanta, Georgia.
-Despite his lofty 6.94 ERA, Cordemans was the winning pitcher in both of the club's games during the preliminary round of the tournament.
+He began his Olympic career as a 21-year-old pitcher at the 1996 Summer Olympics in Atlanta.
+Despite his lofty 6.94 ERA, Cordemans was the winning pitcher in both of the club's games during the preliminary round of the tournament, allowing 5 runs in 5 1/3 innings in a mercy rule win over Australia and 4 runs in 6 1/3 innings in a win over Italy.